 Black Student Association

-The Black Student Association of Berry College (BSA) strives to foster a sense of community for all students.
-BSA toils to promote the integration of African American culture into the Berry College environment, inside and outside the classroom.
+welcomed to join.
 Throughout the year, BSA sponsors and co-sponsors activities and speakers to support the organization’s mission.
 A sample of events are: fundraising for and participating in the Atlanta Aids Walk, ¡Espuma!, and movies and discussions led by Berry faculty.

 Berry College In His Name Gospel Choir